yngveha/Digital-System-Design/RTL-coding/type-resolution.md

 # Use unresolved types!
 Use unresolved types when creating signals or ports, unless the resolution function is required.

+In synthesizable VHDL, the resolution function is only required for buses connecting multiple drivers capable of high-impedance operation (tristate).
+Resolution function is also useful when simulating circuits using weak signals such as pullup resistors, pulldown resistors or both.

 ## Rationale
 Using the resolution function for ```std_logic```, ```signed``` and ```unsigned``` hides errors when a signal is assigned driver multiple times in an architecture.
 By using unresolved types ```std_ulogic```, ```std_ulogic_vector```, ```u_signed``` and ```u_unsigned```, signals that are driven from multiple sources are discovered during compilation.